 -Adding healthy tastemakers like lemon, garlic, chilli flakes and herbs can help reduce the quantity of salt going in.
 I even chuck in green chilli peppers at time when I’m in a mood for extra hot.

--If you are using tahini (sesame seeds paste), you can also reduce the quantity of olive oil because there is already olive oil in tahini.
+-If you are using ready made tahini (sesame seeds paste), you can also reduce the quantity of olive oil because there is already oil in tahini.

 Two large carrots, peeled

 1+1/2 cup boiled chickpeas

 1/2 cup roasted sesame seeds or 1/4 cup tahini

 3-4 cloves garlic

 salt to taste

 1/4 cup olive oil

 1-2 tablespoons lemon juice or to taste